tttapa/py-build-cmake/examples/minimal/README.md

 ## Building and installing

-### Building sdists and wheels
+### Building sdists and Wheels

-To distribute or publish your project, you'll need to package source and binary distributions.
+To distribute or publish your project, you'll need to create source and binary distributions.
 The easiest way to do this is using [PyPA build](https://github.com/pypa/build).